By D. Brian Smith

 Photography: D. Brian Smith

-Since the kind folks at Porsche Cars North America served us scribes and photographers lunch, I was a tad late to the Ford press conference.
+Since the kind folks at Porsche Cars North America served us scribes and photographers lunch, I was a tad late to the Ford press event.
 The Ford exhibit was filled to the gills with Ford V.I.P.'s and automotive journalists.
 I arrived on the scene just in time to hear the end of the speech and to pick up a press kit.
 Arch rival Chevrolet did a very smart thing.
-While looking for the spot to get the jump drive with the Ford press releases, I happened by a PR person who was passing out what looked to be Ford press kits.
+While looking for the spot to get the jump drive with the Ford press releases, I came across a PR person who was passing out what looked to be Ford press kits.
 Upon inspecting the giveaway, I saw the Chevrolet Bow Tie emblazoned on the box.
 I asked the young lady what was inside.
 She said, "M&M's courtesy of Chevrolet."
 What a cheeky way to get journalists thinking about the big and revitalized Bow Tie.

 As you can imagine, the Honda exhibit was also very well attended.
 The big news at Honda was the release of the all-electric Honda Fit.
 If memory serves, the electric Fit will have a range of 123 miles.
 So, it could make a great commuter car for many people.
 We shall see.